Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Bridge to OMAD and Theoretical Insight

 \begin{theorem} (Entropy Lower Bound for Decentralized Diffusion Policies) Given that the joint policy is factorized into independent diffusion processes, the entropy of the joint distribution $\mathcal{H}(\bm{\pi_{\theta}}(a|s))$ is lower-bounded by the sum of individual variational bounds:

-\end{theorem} where $l_{\pi_{\theta_i}}(a^i|s) = \mathbb{E}_{\pi_{\theta_i}}\left[\log\frac{\pi_i(a^i_{1:H}|a^i_{0},s)}{\pi_{\theta_i}(a^{i}_{0:H}|s)}\right]$ is the evidence lower bound for each agent. \begin{proof} (Sketch) The proof exploits the factorized structure of our multi-agent policy, which allows the intractable joint entropy to decompose into a summation of individual marginal entropies.
+\end{theorem} where $l_{\pi_{\theta_i}}(a^i|s) = \mathbb{E}_{\pi_{\theta_i}}\left[\log\frac{\pi_i(a^i_{1:H}|a^i_{0},s)}{\pi_{\theta_i}(a^{i}_{0:H}|s)}\right]$ is the evidence lower bound for each agent. {The expectation is taken with respect to the agent’s diffusion policy $\pi_{\theta_i}$, representing the entire sequential trajectory generation process.} \begin{proof} (Sketch) The proof exploits the factorized structure of our multi-agent policy, which allows the intractable joint entropy to decompose into a summation of individual marginal entropies.
 We then derive a tractable evidence lower bound (ELBO) for each agent's diffusion trajectory via variational inference to complete the proof.
 Detailed derivations are provided in Appendix~\ref{appendix:proof}. \end{proof}

-Since the exact computation of the joint policy entropy is intractable, the derived lower bound serves as a tractable surrogate for approximating the Maximum Entropy RL objective \cite{haarnoja2017reinforcement}.
-Facilitating this helps us effectively incentivize exploration while harnessing the high expressiveness of diffusion policies.
-This theoretical formulation lays the groundwork for our proposed OMAD algorithm, enabling efficient entropy-regularized MARL in an online setting under the CTDE framework.
+Since the exact computation of the joint policy entropy is intractable, the derived lower bound serves as a tractable surrogate for approximating the Maximum Entropy RL objective~\citep{haarnoja2017reinforcement}.
+Facilitating this helps us effectively incentivize exploration while harnessing the high expressiveness of diffusion policies. {Under the CTDE framework, this formulation transforms joint entropy into a computable metric, providing unified global exploration bonuses that actively incentivize robust exploration while unlocking the full expressiveness of diffusion policies.}

+{Crucially, this theoretical foundation drives our proposed OMAD algorithm, which goes far beyond a simple policy factorization.
+Rather, OMAD is a holistic, system-level architecture meticulously designed for efficient multi-agent collaboration.
+By integrating this tailored entropy bound with our Centralized Joint Distributional Critic, OMAD actively resolves the severe non-stationarity and compounded variance of multi-agent interactions.
+This comprehensive design ensures agents do not merely act independently, but achieve highly stable, synchronized off-policy learning for state-of-the-art cooperative performance.}